kulturo/kulturo.github.io/about.md

 ### Contact

-You can contact me via [twitter](https://twitter.com/_kulturo_), and I'll set up an email address too at some point.
-I'll also set up comments on hear sometime... maybe - it depends ;)
+You can contact me via [mastodon](https://scifi.fyi/@kulturo) or   [twitter](https://twitter.com/_kulturo_), and I'll set up an email address too at some point.
+I'll also set up comments on here sometime... maybe - it depends ;)